Ashique Kuruniyan: Style of play

 Kuruniyan is a winger who can also play as a wing-back.
 He played as a left-back in the 2020–21 ISL season under Carles Cuadrat.
 He is widely appreciated for his pace and determination in the pitch by players and managers.
 He is also regarded for his versatility.
 Kuruniyan for a reason is considered as one of the future stars of Indian football.

 Personal life

 Kuruniyan was born in Chungathara, Malappuram, Kerala on 14 June 1997.
-He married Aseela, who is also from Malappuram, on 5 September 2020 amid COVID-19 pandemic.
-He owns a football academy at Malappuram which named as 'AK22 Football Academy'.
-His wife Aseela is a B.Pharm. student.
+He married Aseela, a pharmacist from Malappuram, on 5 September 2020 amid the COVID-19 pandemic.
+He owns a football academy called the "AK22 Football Academy" in Mallapuram.